 Point of Sale System (POS) – An electronic claims processing system which provides on-line adjudication of Medicaid claims.
 With POS, a claim is electronically processed entirely through the claims processing cycle in real-time, and within seconds of submission, a response is returned to the pharmacy that the recipient is eligible or ineligible and the claim is payable, duplicated or rejected.

-Preferred Drug List (PDL) – Drugs that do NOT require further prior authorization.

 Prior Authorization – The process of obtaining prior approval for a service or medication before payment can be made by the program.
 Prior authorization does not guarantee coverage as all program criteria must be met, such as recipient eligibility.

 Provider/Provider Agency – An individual or agency enrolled with Medicaid under a provider agreement to furnish services to Medicaid recipients.
 Pharmacies or physicians may enroll with the state to prescribe/dispense prescriptions to Medicaid recipients.